yevhensydorov/kk-test/README.md

 - Don't implement anything unnecessary - i.e. authentication, database, containerization.
 We won't give additional credit for that.
 -
 ## Description
- As a highly personalized service, communications to our customers must be tailored purr-fectly and personalized to each and every customer.
+ As a highly personalised service, communications to our customers must be tailored purr-fectly and personalised to each and every customer.
 As we have multiple channels of communications (i.e. emails, SMS, landing pages), we like to keep the templating logic for this channel-agnostic and in a dedicated REST API service.

  For example, calling `GET /comms/welcome-fresh/<USER-ID>` might return
 ```json